dat3Cph/spring2025/docs/jpa_part1/exercises/JpqlExercise.md

 4. Add a constraint to the `email` attribute to ensure that the email address is unique.
 5. Include appropriate annotations such as `@Entity`, `@Table`, `@Id`, `@GeneratedValue`, and `@Column` to define the primary key and attributes mapping.
+7. Run your code and verify that the table is created in the database.
+If not, you might need to check your `HibernateConfig` class to see if you have added your entity class.
-6. Use the `Insert` SQL query below to add some data to the `employees` table.
+8. Use the `Insert` SQL query below to add some data to the `employees` table.

 ```sql
 INSERT INTO employee (id, firstName, lastName, department, salary, email)